-4.2 Methods
+5.2 Methods

-4.2.1 Desk Study
+5.2.1 Desk Study

 Prior to entering BRIGAID, a desk study must be completed.
 The desk study consists of a description of the system and intended functionality of the innovation, followed by a qualitative assessment of the technical PI.
-At a minimum, the questions in Box 4-1 should be answered before proceeding to laboratory testing.
+At a minimum, the questions in Box 5-1 should be answered before proceeding to laboratory testing.
 The answers to the questions will help determine the location of testing and type of testing that should be undertaken in the following phases.
 For durability and reliability, the questions have been divided among those that apply to engineered/built environment innovations and technological/informational innovations, respectively.

-Box 4-1 Questions used in BRIGAID about the general technical readiness of innovations
+Box 5-1 Questions used in BRIGAID about the general technical readiness of innovations

+Technical

-Technical Effectiveness refers to the intended capacity of the innovation to reduce risk from a specific hazard(s)
+Effectiveness refers to

+the intended capacity

+of the innovation to

+reduce risk from a

+specific hazard(s)

 What type of hazard(s) does the innovation address (Table 1-1)?
-Which characteristic(s) does the innovation have?
+Which characteristic(s) does the innovation have (Table 1-3)?
 How will the innovation reduce the risk of the hazard(s)?
 What is the intended (quantitative) level of risk reduction?
-Has the innovation been tested previously and can the innovation achieve the intended level of risk reduction without failure?
+Has the innovation been tested previously, and can the innovation achieve the intended level of risk reduction without failure?
 What is the current estimated technical readiness level (TRL) of the innovation (Table 2-1)?

-Reliability refers to the likelihood that the innovation fulfills its intended functionality over its lifetime

-Engineered//Built Environment Innovations: What are the loads that act on the innovation?
+Reliability refers to the likelihood that the innovation fulfills its intended functionality over its lifetime Engineered/Built Environment Innovations: What are the loads that act on the innovation?
 What are the possible structural failure modes of the innovation?
 If the innovation is semi-permanent or temporary, what are the possible implementation failure modes?
-Which failure modes are most likely to occur or are most critical?
-Is there a facility where these failure modes can be tested?
+Which failure modes are most likely to occur or are most critical (see methods of analysis in Table 5-3)?
+Is there a facility where these failure modes can be tested (see Fout!
+Verwijzingsbron niet gevonden.)?
 Which failure modes cannot be tested?

 Technological/Informational Innovations: What are the inputs/outputs to the innovation?
 (Which inputs/outputs can be controlled by the innovator?)
 What are the possible technical failure modes of the innovation?
 If the innovation is only operated prior to/during a hazard event, what are the possible implementation failure modes?
-Which failure modes are most likely to occur or are most critical?
+Which failure modes are most likely to occur or are most critical (see methods of analysis in Table 5-3)?
 Is there available historical data against which to test the innovation?
 During testing, will the innovation be tested in real-time?